electron/electron/docs/api/protocol.md

   * `callback` Function
     * `response` (String | [ProtocolResponse](structures/protocol-response.md))

+Returns `Boolean` - Whether the protocol was successfully intercepted

 Intercepts `scheme` protocol and uses `handler` as the protocol's new handler which sends a file as a response.